Tony O'Reilly: Family

-O'Reilly was first engaged in 1958, to Dorothy Collins, whom he'd met in 1954, with the marriage planned for 1959.
+O'Reilly was first engaged in 1958, to Dorothy Connolly, whom he had met in 1954, with the marriage planned for 1959.

-O'Reilly met his first wife, Australian secretary and pianist Susan M. Cameron, the daughter of a wealthy Australian mining figure in whose name he endowed a professorship at UCD for at least a decade, in 1959 in Australia, after she was suggested as a social contact when he was touring for rugby.
+He met his first wife, Australian secretary and pianist Susan M. Cameron, the daughter of a wealthy Australian mining figure in whose name he endowed a professorship at UCD for at least a decade, in 1959 in Australia, after she was suggested as a social contact when he was touring for rugby.
 After courting her when she moved to London, they married in 1962.
-He had six children by her, born 1963–66: Susan Wildman, Anthony Cameron O'Reilly (generally "Cameron"), Justine O'Reilly, Gavin O'Reilly, Caroline Dempsey, and St John Anthony ("Tony Junior"); the last three are triplets.
-All three boys are involved in family business interests, while the daughters are not known to be, the eldest being a qualified pilot, the second a lawyer and the third a full-time mother.
+He had six children with her, born from 1963 to 1966: Susan Wildman, Anthony Cameron O'Reilly (generally "Cameron"), Justine O'Reilly, Gavin O'Reilly, Caroline Dempsey, and St John Anthony ("Tony Junior"); the last three are triplets.
+All three boys were involved in family business interests, while the daughters are not known to be, the eldest being a qualified pilot, the second a lawyer and the third a full-time mother.
 The eldest daughter took a bachelor's degree at Yale, and a master's degree in history at Oxford.

-All the O'Reilly children married and O'Reilly has 19 grandchildren.
-Youngest daughter Caroline was married at the restored Church of St. Mary at Castlemartin Estate on 1 June 1991, while eldest child Susan O'Reilly married investment banker Tarik C. Wildman (1959–) on 14 August 1993 before an Episcopal dean at the same church.
+All the O'Reilly children married and there are 19 grandchildren.
+The youngest daughter, Caroline, was married at the restored Church of St. Mary at Castlemartin Estate on 1 June 1991, while eldest child, Susan, married investment banker Tarik C. Wildman (1959–) on 14 August 1993 before an Episcopal dean at the same church.
 Gavin O'Reilly married Alison Doody there some years later.

-The O'Reillys separated in the late 1980s, and Susan O'Reilly settled in London, in a house bought by O'Reilly.
-Susan O'Reilly died in 2014.
+The O'Reillys separated in the late 1980s, and Susan O'Reilly settled in London, in a house bought by Tony O'Reilly.
+They later divorced, and Susan O'Reilly died in 2014.

-Shortly after, O'Reilly married Chryss Goulandris, a Greek shipping heiress, who breeds and races thoroughbred horses as "Skymarc Farms" and under other names, and who owns stud farms in Normandy and other locations.
-Chryss is well known on the racecourses of Ireland, Britain and France as Lady O'Reilly and is very knowledgeable on all aspects of the equine industry.
-They first met in New York, when Chryss accompanied her brother to a business meeting.
+O'Reilly later married Chryss Goulandris, a Greek shipping heiress, who bred and raced thoroughbred horses as "Skymarc Farms" and under other names, and who owned stud farms in Normandy and other locations.
+Chryss was well known on the racecourses of Ireland, Britain and France, as 'Lady O'Reilly', and was knowledgeable on all aspects of the equine industry.
+They first met in New York, when Chryss accompanied her brother to a business meeting and the wedding took place in the Bahamas on 4 September 1991.

-The wedding took place in the Bahamas on 4 September 1991.
 Chryss made a naming gift in her husband's honour in 1999 with the O'Reilly Theater in Pittsburgh, and he bought her a famous Jackie Onassis diamond ring for over US$2 million.
-The second Mrs O'Reilly's brother has been a close business ally of O'Reilly for many years since around the time of the marriage.
+The second Mrs O'Reilly's brother was a close business ally of O'Reilly for many years, from around the time of the marriage.
+Lady O'Reilly died in August 2023.